PennLINC/learning_datalad/basic_datalad_functions.md

 * Basically `datalad rerun` also does the same steps as `datalad run` = get inputs + unlock outputs + change + save

 # Subdatasets
+PLEASE BE AWARE that if you are dealing with a subdataset within a superdataset, there are several things that you might be confused "why this command does not work?!" although the command works for a regular dl dataset.

+## DEBUGGING:
+* If you only cloned the subdataset with `datalad clone`, make sure you clone the necessary metadata too: `datalad get -n <subdataset foldername>`.
+This command with `-n` is not to get the content, but only to clone subdataset
+* If something does not work, try to cd into that subdataset first!

  a superdataset does not record individual changes within the subdataset, it only records the state of the subdataset.
 In other words, it points to the subdataset location and a point in its life (indicated by a specific commit).

  # How to view previous versions of files and dataset?